Makawao Public Library

 Program led by Maui Author and Artist Jim Lynch.

-Come share stories with us under the jacaranda tree at Makawao Library (in the backyard, where it is quieter).
+Come share stories with us at Makawao Library.
 Stories can be written by you or your favorite author.
 Oral storytelling is telling a story through voice and gestures.
 The tradition of oral storytelling is ancient and crosses cultures.
 The oral tradition can take many forms: epic poems, chants, rhymes, songs, and more – and can encompass personal experience, myths, legends, fables, religion, prayers, proverbs, and instructions.

 This Free program is intended for adults or older children accompanied by an adult.
-Held outdoors as the weather allows.
+Held in the Hawaiiana section or outdoors only as the weather allows.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.